-At Broad Ripple Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Broad Ripple Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 317-527-0271 or set up an appointment with us online.

 - Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal lips.